semperos/ari/README.md

 ./script/release vx.y.z
 ```

+### WASM

+Use the `./script/build-wasm` script to generate a `./cmd/wasm/goal.wasm` file from the `./cmd/wasm/main.go` entry-point.

+You then need to locate the `wasm_exec.js` file for your specific Go version and copy that to the `./cmd/wasm` folder.
+Depending on your system installation, you might find it there under a `lib` or `misc` folder.
+If not, you can download a source tarball for your specific Go version from the Go downloads which includes this file.

+JavaScript that controls the user interface in `./cmd/wasm/index.html` is written in Go in the `./cmd/wasm/main.go` file.

+See [Go Wiki: WebAssembly](https://go.dev/wiki/WebAssembly) for more information.

 ## Background

 I stumbled into a fairly flexible, powerful setup using Julia and DuckDB to do data analysis.